SRCH2/srch2-ngn/documentation/docs/advanced.md

 corresponding to the *RecordBoostField* and the *boost* argument of the *Field.getSearchableString(String name, int boost)* can be set for this *SQLiteIndexable*.

-If *getRecordBoostColumnName()* is overridden it must correspond to the name of a column that is of type *REAL* and should contain non-negative values less than one hundred.
+If *getRecordBoostColumnName()* is overridden it must correspond to the name of a column that is of type *REAL* or *FLOAT* and should contain positive values less than 100 and greater than or equal to 1.
 Here the column named score is used as the *RecordBoostField* which will set the relative rank of each row or record as it is returned as a search result.

 During the resolution of the schema for the index this *SQLiteIndexable* represents, the *SRCH2Engine* will call